elubow/colortail/README.markdown

 Configuring ColorTail is easy.
 In your home directory, create a file .colortailrc.
 This file will contain a group of ruby arrays similar to the ones laid out in the [example config](http://codaset.com/elubow/colortail/examples/colortail.rb).
 These arrays are called groups.
 Any group can be loaded via the command line using the **-g** switch (more on this below).

+The standard configuration file is **.colortailrc**.
+It needs to be in the format of a Ruby hash.

 ## Usage ##

 Using ColorTail is similar to using tail.
 The main assumption is that you will always be _indefinitely_ tail'ing a file.
+Currently ColorTail only allows for tailing 1 file.

 #### Tailing with groups